Forex signal services do everything a robot does except the actual execution of trade entries.

 Besides possibly using an automated program, a “professional” trader may generate trading signals (for a fee, of course) for clients to act upon.

-However, you may be paying for a signal in which you do not know the causes for and how the “professional” came up with it.
+However, you may be paying for a signal in which you do not know the rationale behind each signal and how the “professional” came up with it.

 You have no idea what the basis for the trade is, just that the “professional” is telling you that it’s a good time to buy or sell.